 Who We Are

 Friendship Force is a non-profit cultural organization focused on promoting understanding, cultural education and citizen diplomacy through homestay Journeys and personal friendships.
-We are based in more than 60 countries and in six continents, with 15,000 active members and over 300 Journeys taking place each year.
+We are based in more than 45 countries and on six continents, with 15,000 active members and over 300 Journeys taking place each year.

 Through these exciting personal encounters, strangers become friends – and we know that by experiencing different views, you can discover common ground.